Policy Number: I-46

 6. Sanctions imposed do not take effect until the resolution of any timely appeal.
 However, sanctions may take effect immediately when the continued presence of an individual on campus may threaten the safety of an individual or the campus community, generally.
 Sanctions will continue in effect until such time as the appeal process is exhausted in such cases.

 Either the complainant or the respondent has the opportunity to appeal the outcome of the written investigative report or the sanction(s) recommended.
 Appeals shall be conducted in accordance with the applicable grievance procedures described in the Student Handbook, VCCS Policy Manual, and the Grievance Procedure Manual of the Department of Human Resource Management.
 Third parties may appeal to the President.
+Any party involved with an appeal may identify to the Title IX Coordinator in writing any potential conflict of interest.

 1. This Policy does not allow censorship of constitutionally protected expression.
 Verbal or written communications, without accompanying unwanted sexual physical contact, is not sexual violence or sexual assault.
 Verbal or written communications constitute sexual harassment only when such communications are sufficiently severe, pervasive, and objectively offensive that they undermine and detract from an employee's work performance or a student's educational experience.

-2. In addressing all complaints and reports of alleged violations of this Policy, the College will take all permissible actions to ensure the safety students and employees while complying with any and all applicable guidance regarding free speech rights of students and employees.
+2. In addressing all complaints and reports of alleged violations of this Policy, the College will take all permissible actions to ensure the safety of students and employees while complying with any and all applicable guidance regarding free speech rights of students and employees.
 This Policy does not apply to curriculum, curricular materials, or abridge the use of particular textbooks.

 Any individual who knowingly files a false complaint under this Policy, who knowingly provides false information to College officials, or who intentionally misleads College officials who are involved in the investigation or resolution of a complaint may be subject to disciplinary action, up to and including dismissal for students and termination of employment for faculty and staff.
 An allegation that cannot be proven by a preponderance of the evidence is not necessarily proof of knowingly filing a false complaint.